jonathanmorgan/python_utilities/README.md

 Before you can connect to MySQL with this code, you need to do the following:
 - install the MySQL client if it isn't already installed.
 On linux, you'll also need to install a few dev packages (python-dev, libmysqlclient-dev) ( [source](http://codeinthehole.com/writing/how-to-set-up-mysql-for-python-on-ubuntu/) ).
 - install the MySQLdb python package.
-To install, you can either install through your operating system's package manager (ubuntu, for example, has package "python-mysqldb") or using pip (`sudo pip --install MySQL-python`).
+To install, you can either install through your operating system's package manager (ubuntu, for example, has package "python-mysqldb") or using pip (`sudo pip install MySQL-python`).

+### /network/*

+Requires you install mechanize, a library that implements a browser client in python:

+    (sudo) pip install mechanize

 ## Usage